rohailamalik/matlab-simulink-mcp/README.md

 5. On first launch, the server may open multiple consoles to install MATLAB Engine.
 Interact with one, complete installation, then restart Claude if needed.

-6. Check running status in Settings → Developer, or click the equalizer button in the chat box.
+6. Check running status in Settings → Developer, or click the equalizer button in Claude's chat box.

 7. The server logs outputs and errors to both Claude's and its own log file.
 To keep a log file tracking console open, add `--console` in Claude config args.